fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 ### Type narrowing

 The default type of the catch block parameter *error* is *unknown*.
 The [unknown](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-0.html#new-unknown-top-type) is a kind of top type that was introduced in TypeScript version 3 to be the type-safe counterpart of *any*.
-Anything is assignable to *unknown*, but *unknown* isn’t assignable to anything but itself and *any* without a type assertion or a control flow-based narrowing.
+Anything is assignable to *unknown*, but *unknown* isn’t assignable to anything but itself and *any* without a type assertion or a control flow-based type narrowing.
 Likewise, no operations are permitted on an *unknown* without first asserting or narrowing it to a more specific type.

 Both the possible causes of exception (wrong operator or division by zero) will throw an [Error](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) object with an error message, that our program prints to the user.